Bear Camp Road

 Bear Camp Road is a rugged mountain road traversing the Klamath Mountains in Josephine and Curry counties in the U.S. state of Oregon.
-Bear Camp Road is a combination of Bureau of Land Management (BLM) Road 34-8-36 (also known as Galice Road) starting just south of Galice and United States Forest Service (FS) Road 23, which continues from the 12 mi point on 34-8-36 to Agness.
+Bear Camp Road is a combination of Bureau of Land Management (BLM) Road 34-8-36 (some parts also known as Galice Access Road, Galice Creek Road, Pea Vine Road, and N. Fork Galice Creek Road) starting just south of Galice and United States Forest Service (FS) Road 23, which continues from the 12 mi point on 34-8-36 to Agness.
 The road is named for a camp and viewpoint at the 4600 ft summit near the Josephine–Curry county line.

 The road is a common route to recreational opportunities, including hunting and rafting, and is also the only route to the Oregon Coast between the California-Oregon border and the Rogue River.
 It is a paved, one-lane road with infrequent turnouts and a few gravel sections.
 At both ends, the road quickly climbs up to the crest of the Coast Range, and the majority of the road is at high elevation on top of a long ridge.

 Bear Camp Road is a rugged, narrow, crooked road, which is extremely dangerous to travel on during the winter.
 Numerous motorists have been stranded for days or weeks on Bear Camp Road or one of the many gravel roads that branch off from it.
 Dewitt Finley and James Kim both died after being stranded on the road in winter.